The mini Venices around Europe - KION546

 Korčula, Croatia

-Today, you can visit what’s said to be his birthplace, or hit the 15th-century St Mark’s Cathedral, which not only is named after Venice’s patron saint, but contains two works by superstar Renaissance painter, Tintoretto.
+Today, you can visit what Korčula locals say is his birthplace (or a later house built over said birthplace), or hit the 15th-century St Mark’s Cathedral, which not only is named after Venice’s patron saint, but contains two works by superstar Renaissance painter, Tintoretto.

 Under communist rule post WWII, much of the Venetian heritage — like the lions of St Mark that were dotted around the island — was destroyed.
 However, the Italian influence lingers on: the city walls are Venetian, a lion guards the entrance gate, and words of Venetian dialect spatter the locals’ chatter.

-Note: Editors’ note: This story has been updated to reflect the disputed origins of Marco Polo.